LiveHelperChat/doc/docs/bot/update-current-chat.md

  * `Chat attribute name` enter your attribute you want to change.
  * `Chat attribute value` enter a value

+For value field you can use also replaceable variables like defined [here](text.md#replaceable-variables)

 ### How to set product attribute?

 You can also set product directly from bot.